wkrup/tennis-tracking/README.md

+# SNU Ambient AI Competition (Partial)
-# Part of code created for participation in Ambient AI Competition
+>Part of the code created for participation in the Ambient AI Competition hosted by SNU Graduate School of Data Science.
+This is the backup of part of the project code.

 ## My Contributions
 1. Modification of code to replace TrackNet used by ArtLabss with TrackNet that uses three consecutive frames as input